hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 moved LUT/DFL/pool/resize/view tensors to L2, changed cascade choices, and filled TCDM without reserving command workspaces.
 The trial was fully reverted.

+The conservative placement classifier is complete: a candidate must be a private aligned C32 tensor whose producer and every consumer use a reviewed L2 path.
+Public/CPU/persistent tensors, RGB/C16/compact paths, views, LUT, DFL, pool, resize, head-pack, and other unreviewed paths remain pinned to TCDM.
+Four focused cases cover 20 positive and negative assertions.

 Next verified increments:

-1. Add an eligibility-based placement pass: spill only an internal tensor whose producer and every consumer have reviewed L2 paths; pin public boundaries, LUT/DFL/pool/resize/head-pack and unsupported views to TCDM; reserve per-op command workspaces before FastStorageAllocator spends the remaining budget.
+1. Integrate the classifier with scheduler memory roles and reserve each operation's command workspaces before FastStorageAllocator spends the remaining TCDM budget.
-2. Complete the remaining eligible view/boundary materialization spill paths.
+2. Complete any remaining eligible view/boundary materialization spill paths.
    Pointwise Conv L2 IFM/OFM use tiles of up to 256 spatial rows, stage every C32 input group once, and reuse one output group slot.
 Aligned K3 Conv uses full-width stripes of about 256 output pixels,